rt3norio/WindowsNetworkEasyChange/README.md

 English
 - This application written in Bash Script helps exchange easily between many static IP Adresses and DHCP.
-- Allows to customize in a different file the disired IP adresses and Interface name;
+- Allows to customize in a different file the disired IP adresses and Interface names;
 - Tested on Windows 10;

 Portuguese